TediumRemedy/TediumRemedy/Readme.txt

 Tedium Remedy - is a chatting application that lets you meet strangers.
-It's a frontend to Omegle, with a little prettier interface, no ads, and a few additional features, and is very prectical to use.
+It's a frontend to Omegle, with a little prettier interface, no ads, and a few additional features, and is very practical to use.

 TediumRemedy works on Windows, OS X, Linux.